show all answers hide all answers

 What kind of system or platform do I need to run TIXstream?

-TIXstream is targeting high-end file transfer environments in the first place.
-Therefore multi-core XEON based high end server platforms are recommended that have the necessary 10GE and fibre channel connectivity to storage systems.
+For using TIXstream in high-end file transfer environments, multi-core XEON based high end server platforms are recommended that have the necessary 10GE and fibre channel connectivity to storage systems.

 What kind of system or platform do I need to run TIXway?